Risk-Based Authentication: Because You Shouldn't have to Choose Between Security and Usability

 Balancing security with usability is a challenge that countless organizations face—both for their customers and for their workforces.
-We know that making both IT teams and end users happy is no easy task, which is why we are excited to announce our new feature, Risk-Based Authentication.
+We know that making both IT teams and end users happy is no easy task, which is why we are excited to announce that Risk-Based Authentication is now Generally Available for all Okta customers.

 The Ongoing Struggle: Security vs Usability